Prime9973/Prime9973/README.md

 - 👀 I’m interested in bitcoin and cryptography
 - 🌱 I’m currently learning bitcoin script.
 - 💞️ I’m looking to collaborate on all things bitcoin.
-- 📫 How to reach me on email at primenumber9973@outlook.com.
+- 📫 You can reach me via email at primenumber9973@outlook.com or on Twitter @Prime9973

 <!---
 PrimeNumber9973/PrimeNumber9973 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.